 Here’s a handy guide to packing for a trip down south:

 While it’s tempting to pack heaps of bulky sweaters and overcoats, what you really need is a solid combo of short and long-sleeved tops (some thermal, some not).
 Your ship will be pretty toasty, so having layers to peel off when on board (and put back on when heading out on deck) is smart.

-When in doubt, pack more socks.
-Packing both thick, thermal socks and thinner, everyday socks is wise.
-Your thicker socks will get wet and cold while you’re out on shore visits, so having a few to rotate is a good move.
+We suggest wearing two pairs of socks each time you head out: a thin, poly-blend against your skin and a thick woolen outer layer.
+And when in doubt, pack more socks.
+Your thicker socks will get wet while you’re out on shore visits, so having a few pairs to rotate is a good move.
 Your thinner socks are perfect for when you’re ship-bound.
-You’ll be warm and sheltered when eating in the dining room, listening to lectures and reading in your cabin, so thermal, woolen socks are overkill when you’re not outside.
+You’ll be warm and sheltered when eating in the dining room, listening to lectures and reading in your cabin, so your thick woolly socks are overkill when you’re not outside.

 Yep, the sun shines in Antarctica and you’ll be mighty sorry if you get burned by it.
 Make sure to pack your sunglasses (with UV protection), broad spectrum sunscreen and lip balm.